-- 41 Review and assess, in conjunction with management and the external auditor, at least annually or on a quarterly basis where appropriate or required, the impact of the corporation's capital structure on current and future profitability. - 42 Review and recommend to the board of directors proposals requesting a grant of a guarantee issued by Stantec for an amount in excess of \$5 million, prior to issuance. - Review and recommend to the board of directors proposals requesting a grant of a surety bond issued by Stantec or its subsidiaries for (a) an amount in excess of \$5 million individually or (b) where by virtue of the grant of such surety bond would put the aggregate value of all surety bonds issued and outstanding in excess of \$50 million, prior to issuance.
+- 42 Review and assess, in conjunction with management and the external auditor, at least annually or on a quarterly basis where appropriate or required, the impact of the corporation's capital structure on current and future profitability. - 43 Review and recommend to the board of directors proposals requesting a grant of a guarantee issued by Stantec for an amount in excess of \$10 million, prior to issuance. - 44 Review and recommend to the board of directors proposals requesting a grant of a surety bond issued by Stantec or its subsidiaries for: (a) an amount in excess of \$10 million individually or (b) where by virtue of the grant of such surety bond would put the aggregate value of all surety bonds issued and outstanding in excess of \$50 million, prior to issuance. - 45 Review and approve, if appropriate and as required, the decision to enter into swaps that are exempt from the requirements of sections 2(h)(1) and 2(h)(8) of the US Commodity Exchange Act and to exercise the end-user exception. - 46 Review and approve, as required, any policies with respect to swaps, hedging activities, clearing and the end-user exception.

-□ Compliance/Fraud
+I. Compliance/Fraud

-- 44 Receive quarterly reports on the corporation's fraud risk assessment activities. - 45 In accordance with the corporation's integrity practices, review and determine the disposition of any complaints or correspondence received under the policy. - 46 Consider annually whether the corporation should make use of an external integrity hotline. - 47 Discuss with management the corporation's policies and procedures designed to ensure an effective compliance and ethics program, including the corporation's code of ethics. - 48 Discuss with management and the corporation's in-house legal counsel any legal matters that may have a material impact on the financial statements or the corporation's compliance requirements. - 49 Review quarterly, the compliance certificate of the chief financial officer.
+- 47 Receive quarterly reports on the corporation's fraud risk assessment activities. - 48 In accordance with the corporation's integrity practices, review and determine the disposition of any complaints or correspondence received under the policy. - 49 Discuss with management the corporation's policies and procedures designed to ensure an effective compliance and ethics program, including the corporation's code of ethics. - Discuss with management and the corporation's in-house legal counsel any legal matters that may have a material impact on the financial statements or the corporation's compliance requirements. - 51 Review quarterly, the compliance certificate of the chief financial officer.

-J Other
+J. Other

-- 50 Review, as required, any claims of indemnification pursuant to the bylaws of the corporation. - 51 Receive a quarterly report from the chief financial officer regarding private aircraft use, including itinerary and passenger manifest. - 52 Review and determine the disposition of any complaints received from shareholders or any regulatory body. - 53 Conduct an annual assessment of the effectiveness of the committee and provide a report thereon to the board. - Review annually the terms of reference for the committee and recommend any required changes to the board.
+- 52 Review, as required, any claims of indemnification pursuant to the bylaws of the corporation. - Receive at least annually a report from the chief financial officer regarding private aircraft use, including itinerary and passenger manifest. - 54 Review and determine the disposition of any complaints received from shareholders or any regulatory body. - 55 Conduct an annual assessment of the effectiveness of the committee and provide a report thereon to the board. - 56 Review annually the terms of reference for the committee and recommend any required changes to the board.

-K Meetings
+K. Meetings